jacobtomlinson/website/content/posts/2024/2024-01-11-hugo-highlight-lines-in-codeblock/index.md

   - quick tips
 ---

-Sometimes when writing some code in a blog post I want to emphasize a couple of lines in particular.
-Today I found out that Hugo has some really nice syntax to do this in a regular markdown code-fence.
+Sometimes when writing code in a blog post I want to emphasize a couple of lines in particular.
+Today I found out that Hugo has really nice syntax to do this in a regular markdown code-fence.

 ```info
 I prefer to use [code-fences](https://docs.github.com/en/get-started/writing-on-github/working-with-advanced-formatting/creating-and-highlighting-code-blocks#syntax-highlighting) over the [`highlight` shortcode](https://gohugo.io/content-management/shortcodes/#highlight) for code blocks because I get syntax highlighting of the code within the code-fence in my editor.